NREL/HPC/general/software-environment-basics/singularity-how-to.md

-## How to use singularity on eagle
+## How to use singularity on Eagle

 Singularity is installed on CentOS 7 compute nodes as a module named singularity-container.
-Images can be copied to eagle and run or can be generated from a [recipe](http://singularity.lbl.gov/docs-recipes).
+Images can be copied to Eagle and run or can be generated from a [recipe](http://singularity.lbl.gov/docs-recipes).
 Input commands are preceded by a `$`

 ### Run hello-world ubuntu image